Escaping the Trance of Depression

 Possible responses: “Nothing has helped.”
 “You’ve tried a lot of things and haven’t felt better.”
 “You’ve been thinking that nothing will help.”

-2. From global to partial reflections.
+Two: Move from global to partial reflections.
 The next technique for acknowledging and inviting at the same time is to reflect the depressed person’s generalized statements as more partial.
 When the person says something like “always,” “never,” “nobody,” “nothing,” “everybody,” or another global term, you can reflect her statement or the feeling she’s conveying but using more limited words, such as usually, typically, rarely, almost nobody, very few people, little, most everyone, and so on.
 Your task here is to help her feel understood, but at the same time to introduce a little space into the stuck place she feels herself to be in.

 Your reflections can be less global than the person’s original statement in both time (lately, recently, these days) and quantity (most, very few, almost everyone, little, rarely).
 For example, if the depressed person says, “Nothing is helping,” you might respond with, “You’ve tried most everything and it hasn’t worked much.”

-3. Validating perceptions but not unchanging truth or reality.
+Three: Validate perceptions, but not unchanging truth or reality.
 To use this technique, acknowledge and validate the depressed person’s perceptions without accepting the fixed, objective truth or unchanging reality of those perceptions.

 When people are depressed, they often have an unrealistically pessimistic view of life, so agreeing with that pessimistic perspective may further discourage them.
 But we can’t just dismiss the person’s felt experience and tell her that her point of view is wrong.
 This technique involves finding a crucial balance by joining with and validating the person’s felt sense of the way things are while separating those views from accepted reality.